rkrenzler/LibreSolarBox/assembly_guideline/preparation.md

 * Connect another side to the bottom.
 * Connect remaining corners and the upper part.
 * Connect small T-profiles to a big square frame.
 The holes on the side of the large frame must be later outside of the box.
 * Insert missing nut into short profiles.
 Two nuts into every short profiles on the top of the future box.
-Three nuts into every short profile on the bottom of the future box.
+Four nuts into every short profile on the bottom of the future box.

 ### Assembly the case
 * Add the flore.